spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 This is why the `/Assets/Resources/Prefabs/UnityClient/` folder contains two sub-folders.
 They are for keeping separate the differing local representations that worker will use, depending on whether it is trying to represent an entity over which it has authority or not.

+Separating your prefabs like this is **not** mandatory.
+If you would rather use the same single prefab in multiple circumstances, but write your logic so that it will execute differently based on having or not having authority then that is legitimate too.

 Authority is a tricky topic with SpatialOS, particularly as write-access is actually defined on a per-component basis rather than a per-entity basis.
 You can find out more by reading up about [component authority](fix).<%(/Expandable)%>